psa/hn.otoh.org/content/visa/index.md

 -----------------------

 There have been discussions of online forms, but these are currently only available for extending residency permits.
+If you want to extend a tourist visa to 120 days you need to visit an office.

 [Visa extension details](http://inm.gob.hn/prorrogas_y_estadias.html)